loboviking/Genetic-Maze-Solver/README.md

 # Genetic-Maze-Solver

 # Solves a maze using genetic algorithms.
-For use with the Lego NXT robot.
+The robots in this project are virtual
-# Coded in C# .NET making use of Microsoft RDS (Robotics Development Studio)
+# Coded in C# .NET